demonzblood007/groundtruth-AI-Hackathon/README.md

-# 🎯 GroundTruth AI
+# 🎯 H-OOI: Automated Insight Engine
-### Automated Data-to-Deck Pipeline with Multi-Agent Intelligence
+### Multi-Agent Data-to-Deck Pipeline with AI Intelligence

 > **From raw data to executive-ready reports in under 60 seconds — no manual work, no dashboards, just actionable insights.**